Starting from “Zero”

 Check my “Learning to act” page for a discussion of the many ways available to you to begin exploring becoming an actor.

 Another way to start acting: Get in front of an audience.

 For most of my life, my preferred method of learning to be an actor is to actually do it rather than to study it.
 I’ve always found live performing to be the best teacher of all.
 (E.g., try doing a play, musical, stand up, talent show, open mic, etc.)

-On a stage or live performing situation, you can see what actors are like, what the process is and find what works, and maybe more importantly, what doesn’t work for you in front of an audience.
-You learn when you soar and you learn possibly more when you stumble.
+On a stage or live performing situations, you can see what actors are like, what the process is and find what works, and maybe more importantly, what doesn’t work for you in front of an audience.
+You learn when you soar and you learn possibly more when you stumble and get back up and try it again.
 The key ingredient here is a live audience.